mui/material-ui/docs/pages/blog/lab-date-pickers-to-mui-x.md

 [MUI X](/x/) is a collection of advanced components built for complex use cases.

-As opposed to the Core library, which leans on the open-source community for support, MUI X components require several full-time developers dedicated to engineering and ongoing maintenance.
+As opposed to the MUI Core library, which leans on the open-source community for support, MUI X components require several full-time developers dedicated to engineering and ongoing maintenance.

 MUI X components are available under two licenses: